Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Introduction

 \section{Introduction}

-Coupling a system to its environment turns it into a dissipative or an open system.
+Coupling a system to its environment turns it into a dissipative or open system.
 Open systems are ubiquitous in nature, from a cup of freshly-brewed coffee that continuously loses heat to the environment, to complex biological processes inside living cells.
-A paradigm of open systems is provided by the Brownian motion, named after Robert Brown.
-The earliest observation of the Brownian motion has been by Brown himself in 1827 in the context of pollen grains (the ``Brownian" particles) suspended in a liquid in thermal equilibrium at temperature $T$ and being constantly buffeted by the liquid molecules, resulting in a dissipative dynamics of the Brownian particles~\cite{brown}.
+A paradigm for open systems is provided by the problem of Brownian motion, named after Robert Brown.
+The observation of the Brownian motion has been by Brown himself in 1827 in the context of pollen grains (the `Brownian' particles) suspended in a liquid in thermal equilibrium at temperature $T$ and being constantly buffeted by the liquid molecules, resulting in a dissipative dynamics of the Brownian particles~\cite{brown}.
+It should be remarked that prior to Brown, Ingenhousz in 1784 reported the erratic movement of coal dust on the surface of alcohol \cite{janI} (see also, Ref.~\cite{Hanggirev}).
 A satisfactory microscopic understanding of the Brownian motion however emerged much later, in the 20th century with the seminal work of Einstein~\cite{brown1}.
-Subsequently, many researchers made notable contributions to this field, and some significant outcomes include the Einstein-Smoluchowski relation~\cite{brown2}, the Langevin equation~\cite{brown3} and the Fokker-Planck equation description of the Brownian motion~\cite{brown4}, as well as extensions and applications of the Brownian motion, i.e., the Ornstein-Uhlenbeck process~\cite{brown5}, the Kramers problem~\cite{kramer}, the phenomenological stochastic model for lineshapes in spectroscopy~\cite{lineshape}, and many others.
-The work of Einstein is path breaking in that it provided the first formal connection between dissipative forces and thermal fluctuations, encoded in the so-called Einstein relation that relates the coefficient of diffusion $D$ of the Brownian particles, a measure of fluctuations in its motion as a function of time, to the strength of dissipation $\gamma$ in the dynamics of the Brownian particles and the amount of thermal fluctuations ($=k_BT$, with $k_B$ the Boltzmann constant) present in the system.
+Subsequently, many researchers made notable contributions to this field, and some significant outcomes include the Einstein-Smoluchowski relation~\cite{brown2}, the Langevin equation~\cite{brown3}, and the Fokker-Planck-equation description of the Brownian motion~\cite{brown4}, as well as extensions and applications of the Brownian motion, i.e., the Ornstein-Uhlenbeck (OU) process~\cite{brown5}, the Kramers problem~\cite{kramer}, the phenomenological stochastic model for lineshapes in spectroscopy~\cite{lineshape}, and many others.
+The work of Einstein is path breaking in that it provided the first formal connection between dissipative forces and thermal fluctuations, encoded in the so-called Einstein relation that relates the diffusion constant $D$ of the Brownian particles, a measure of fluctuations in their motion as a function of time, to the strength of dissipation $\gamma$ in the dynamics of the Brownian particles and the amount of thermal fluctuations ($=k_BT$, with $k_B$ the Boltzmann constant).
 This connection between dissipation and related fluctuations was later put on a solid foundation by Johnson and Nyquist in the context of thermal agitation of charge carriers inside electrical conductors in equilibrium~\cite{johnson1,johnson2,nyquist}.
 Relations between the dissipative and fluctuating aspects of the dynamics of an open system are clubbed together under fluctuation-dissipation relations.

 Quantum mechanically, the problem is more subtle.
 It is natural to seek a description in terms of a quantum system (say, a single particle) in contact with a heat bath such that the overall dynamics of the system-plus-heat-bath is unitary.
 Then, the total Hamiltonian describing the situation will be of the form \(H = H_\mathrm{S} + H_\mathrm{B} + H_\mathrm{SB}\), where \(H_\mathrm{S}\) and \(H_\mathrm{B}\) are respectively the Hamiltonian operators of the system and the bath, while \(H_\mathrm{SB}\) summarizes the interaction between them.
 In the Schr\"{o}dinger picture, the time evolution of the state describing the system and the bath together is of the form